-Focus of the project: Redesign of retail SaaS platform
+Focus of the project: Redesign of a retail SaaS platform (ERMP)

 My role: Design strategy, end-to-end product design